kparc/kcc/README.md

 10 13 15
 ```

-Great, we have the reduction function, now lets apply it *over* the test triangle to make sure it folds it into what we expect.
-Since we are reducing a vector into a an atom, it is very clear which adverb we want to use:
+Great, we have the reduction function, now let's apply it *over* the test triangle to make sure it folds it into what we expect.
+Since we are reducing a vector into an atom, it is very clear which adverb we want to use:

 ```q
  t:(,3;7 4;2 4 6;8 5 9 3)